HydraDancer/hydradancer_fw_legacy/enumeration-POC/README.md

-# enumeration
+# enumeration POC

-This firmware aims to offer the enumeration capability of umap (with the facedancer).
+This firmware/host-controller is a milestone from the development of the enumeration firmare.

+It should not be used!

+Use (HydraDancer/enumeration)[https://github.com/hydrausb3/HydraDancer/tree/main/enumeration] instead.